nus-cs2113-AY2122S1/ip/docs/README.md

 ### Finding Task By KeyWords

-List all tasks with a specific keyword in its description in list.
+Lists all tasks with a specific keyword in its description in list.

 Command Format: `find KEYWORD`